mgifford/drupal-security/src/server.rst

 operating system which you cannot easily uninstall.

 If you are worried about the server's physical security, you can also set up an `encrypted partition`_ on your hard drive.
-If you do this, be be careful as it may introduce performance issues which might cause problems for your server.
+If you do this, be awaare that it may introduce performance issues which might cause problems for your server.
 This document will not be covering `how to set up an encrypted drive`_ but depending on the perceived threats, it may be worth implementing.